digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/packages/implementations/daml-finance-instrument-generic.rst

 - :ref:`Lifecycle.Rule <module-daml-finance-instrument-generic-lifecycle-rule-68537>`:
   Rule to process a lifecycle event for generic instruments

-The tutorial :doc:`How To Model and Lifecycle Generic Instruments <../../tutorials/payoff-modeling/generic-extension>` describes how a :doc:`Contingent Claims <../../concepts/contingent-claims>` payoff is defined and lifecycled in practice.
+Check out the page on
+:doc:`How to use the Generic Instrument packages <../../instruments/generic>` as well as the :doc:`Payoff modeling tutorial <../../tutorials/payoff-modeling/intro>` to learn how to use this instrument in practice.

 Changelog
 *********